Skip to main content

 Required Documents

-• Completed claim form (provided in the claim packet sent to each beneficiary)
+• Completed claim form for each beneficiary (mailed in the claim packet; the packet is not downloadable)

 • Original policy or contract if available

-• Completed IRS Form W-9 signed by the beneficiary
+• Substitute IRS Form W-9 signed by the beneficiary, when enclosed in the packet

-• Trust documents and trustee identification (if a trust is the beneficiary)
+• Trust documents (Certificate of Trust or trust pages) and trustee identification if a trust is the beneficiary

-• For accidental death: copies of fire, incident/accident report, autopsy report, or coroner's report if available
+• For accidental death: police/incident report, autopsy report, or coroner's report if available

-How long the process takes at Allstate: The claims process generally takes about two to three weeks from receipt of all required documentation.
-Once all documents are received and the claim is approved, Protective Life issues payment within 3-6 business days.
-Allstate will notify the beneficiary if additional documentation is needed.
+How long the process takes at Allstate: Protective mails the claim packet within 2-5 business days of the loss report (three business days when an Allstate agent submits the ALR5253 Life Claim New Loss Report).
+The claim generally takes about two to three weeks from the point Protective has all required documentation, and payment is issued within 3-6 business days of approval.
+Legacy Everlake and Wilton Re claims run on those carriers' own timelines.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Documentation required by Allstate includes Completed claim form (provided in the claim packet sent to each beneficiary), Certified death certificate (original or certified copy), and Original policy or contract if available, along with additional paperwork that varies by account type.
+Documentation required by Allstate includes Completed claim form for each beneficiary (mailed in the claim packet; the packet is not downloadable), Certified copy of the death certificate, and Original policy or contract if available, along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

 Multiple Allstate policies may mean multiple claims.
 Some account types can be processed together, but others require their own documentation.
-Check with the Protective Life Policy Service to confirm what applies.
+Check with the Protective Life Policy Service (Life and Health Insurance Administration) to confirm what applies.

 Allstate